-However, what you might be surprised to learn is that many marketing teams out there don't actually have a solid blogging strategy mapped out.
-In this guide, I'll walk you through each step to creating a successful blogging strategy for your school, covering everything from how to choose topics your audience want to read to amplifying your content.
+However, you might be surprised to learn that many school marketing teams don't actually have a solid blogging strategy mapped out.
+In this guide, I'll walk you through each step to get started when blogging for schools.
+We’ll cover everything you need to know, from how to choose topics your audience want to read, to amplifying your content.

 Keep a notebook handy